astridx/meinblog/sik/r/react-advanced-list-component/index.md

 ---
-title: "Advanced List in React - Build a powerful Component (Part III)"
+title: 'Advanced List in React - Build a powerful Component (Part III)'
-description: "The series of React tutorials focuses on building a complex yet elegant and powerful React component.
+description: 'The series of React tutorials focuses on building a complex yet elegant and powerful React component.
 It attempts to go beyond the fundamentals in React.js.
-This part introduces an advanced list in React that will enable you to opt-in infinite scrolling and pagination ..."
+This part introduces an advanced list in React that will enable you to opt-in infinite scrolling and pagination ...'
-date: "2017-06-13T13:50:46+02:00"
+date: '2017-06-13T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react list component"]
+keywords: ['react list component']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-contribute: ""
+contribute: ''
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
 ---

 <Sponsorship />